dedevillela/VRS-Operator-Flags/README.md

 ## Instructions
 - Clone or download the repo into a directory on the machine where VRS is running.
 Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades.

+- Open a text editor and modify the file "CustomOperatorFlags.js" so that the first line of code begins with <script> and the last line ends with </ script>, and save the file.

 - Copy the desired files contained in the 'OperatorFlags' folder you've just downloaded, and paste them in your VRS 'Operator Flags' folder configured under the Tools/Options/Data Sources tab.

 - With the Custom Content Plugin enabled on VRS, go to "Tools>Plugins..." and press the "Options" button.
 Then fill in the field "Inject file:" with absolute path to you local file "CustomOperatorFlags.js", set it to "END of HEAD", with and asterisk (*) characther on the "Address:" field, and check "Enabled" to activate the plugin.
 Press the "OK" button, then the "Close" button.